 Monte Belmonte was born and raised in Massachusetts and has been a radio host in western Massachusetts for the last 20 years.
 He's married to Smith College Spanish lecturer Melissa Belmonte, and has three incredibly creative kids, Atticus, Enzo and Pax.

 Kaliis Smith, who is also the show's digital producer, is originally from Roxbury and now lives in Springfield.
 A guitarist, she’s in several local bands including Ex-Temper, The Brass, and Soul Magnets, and she's the author of “Finger and Thumb.”
-Her latest is “Sir Morien,” a children’s book co-written with New York Times bestselling author Holly Black, due out in 2023.
+Her latest is “Sir Morien,” a children’s book co-written with New York Times bestselling author Holly Black.